mattbierner/blog.mattbierner.com/_posts/2016-05-09-vernacular.md

 ### Interactive
-I also put together a simple tool that allows you to vernacularize any text.
+I also put together a [simple tool][interactive] that allows you to vernacularize any text.
 This tool finds all matches in the input text, including single word matches.
 Upwards of seventy five percent of most text ends up getting improved by this process.

 {% include image.html file="huck-finn.png" %}